phylotastic/HistoryOfEarthDocker/README.md

 `docker-compose up -d --scale historyofearth=10` for ten instances

+## Ideas

+Could have it do the caching of maps when doing the creation of the docker thing (i.e., call R).

 ## Swarm

 Go to node where swarm is being managed.
 You can change the number of workers in replicas in docker-compose-swarm.yml